Apne Paraye: Plot

 This is a tale of family dynamics of a joint family.

-This is a story of two lawyer brothers Advocate and Harish, their half-brother Chandranath (son of their father's brother), their wives and children.
+This is a story of two lawyer brothers Advocate and Harish, their cousin Chandranath (son of their father's brother), their wives and children.
 Siddheshwari, wife of the eldest brother has left the operational details of the household to Sheela, wife of the half-brother Chander.
 Chander is a happy go lucky musician, who fails in successive business ventures (like selling mustard oil.
 He lost Rs 8000 in selling rice and jute previously.
 He wants another rs 6000 for the mustard oil business).
 Sheela ensures that the household runs smoothly, while Siddheshwari is the fount of love and affection in the joint household.

 Chander has kids Ramu, Pappu, Kanhaiya.
 Neela Siddheshwari's daughter and Mahendra plus Hari are her sons.

 Harish and his spouse Naintara rejoin the household.
 Atul is their son.
 Naintara gets expensive clothes for Atul and expects Siddheshwari to pay for them.
 Naintara wants control over the house money, but the house keys have been entrusted to Sheela.
 Atul makes fun of the way Hari dresses and Sheela scolds him badly.
 Naintara is offended, but Siddheshwari won't say a word.
 Naintara complains to Siddheshwari that she will escalate the matter to Harish.
 Siddheshwari is alarmed and calls Sheela and scold her for her behavior.
 Sheela shows maturity, apologizes to Naintara and organizes a party for Atul.

 But Atul is also offended that Sheela yelled at him and is no mood to compromise.
 Atul enters the kitchen with his shoes on and won't back down when Sheela asks him to get out.
 When Atul starts insulting Sheela, Mahendra intervenes, and a fight breaks out between Atul and Mahendra.
 Harish tries to intervene and tells Sheela to come to him if she has a problem with Atul.
 Siddheshwari shuts up Harish by saying that in that case, he should bring all complaints against Sheela to her.
 This is a women's matter and asks him to back down.

 Naintara & Harish decide to leave the house, but Siddheshwari tells them to stay.
 Naintara says that Sheela has told all the kids to ignore Atul and that is unacceptable.
 Siddheshwari asks the kids, who tell her that until Atul apologizes to Sheela, they will ignore him.
 Siddheshwari is convinced at Naintara's allegations.
 When Siddheshwari confronts Sheela, she says Atul is a spoiled brat and she will not allow any kid of the house to be influenced by him.
 Siddheshwari speaks to Sheela alone, but she refuses to budge.
 Siddheshwari gets angry and says that she cannot ask her blood relation (Hairsh & Naintara) to leave the house for the fear of society opinion.
 Siddheshwari escalates the matter to Advocate and tells him that Chander needs to start earning his share around the house.